plus-mobilitylab/netascore/README.md

 #### How to proceed?

-Most likely, you want to execute an analysis for a specific area of your interest - please see the [instructions in the wiki](https://github.com/plus-mobilitylab/netascore/wiki/How-to-run-the-project-in-a-Docker-environment#run-netascore-for-your-own-area-of-interest) for how to achieve this with just changing one line in the settings file.
+Most likely, you want to execute an analysis for a specific area of your interest - please have a look at the [documentation](https://plus-mobilitylab.github.io/netascore-documentation/How-to-run-the-project-in-a-Docker-environment.html#run-netascore-for-your-own-area-of-interest) for how to achieve this with just changing one line in the settings file.
-If you need more detailled instructions or want to know more about the project, please consolidate the [wiki](https://github.com/plus-mobilitylab/netascore/wiki).
+If you need more detailled instructions or want to know more about the project, please consolidate the [documentation](https://plus-mobilitylab.github.io/netascore-documentation/Home.html).

 ### Running NetAScore locally (without Docker)

 For running NetAScore without Docker you need several software packages and Python libraries installed on your machine.
-You find all details in the section ["How to run the project"](https://github.com/plus-mobilitylab/netascore/wiki/How-to-run-the-project).
+You find all details in the section ["How to run the project"](https://plus-mobilitylab.github.io/netascore-documentation/How-to-run-the-project.html).

 **NetAScore uses the following technologies:**